 Mostar, Bosnia and Herzegovina

-M. Arch.
+Arch.
 Senada Demirovic Habibija

-Senior Advisor for Urban Planing
+PhD Architect, Senior Advisor for Urban Planning

 City of Mostar